jeromeetienne/learningthreejs.com-backup/source/_posts/2012-03-16-sounds-for-more-realistic-3d.markdown

     world.enableWebAudio();
 ```

-Now that the world is able to do sound, lets create one
+Now that the world is able to do sound, let's create one

 ```javascript
     var sound = tQuery.createSound();